 - SYSTEM THREAD EXCEPTION NOT HANDLED error

-What is “Bad Pool Header”?
+What is a “Bad Pool Header?”

-Defining “Bad Pool Header” can take up a lot of time and requires some technical knowledge.
+Defining a “Bad Pool Header” can take up a lot of time and requires some technical knowledge.
 However, we need if not understand then get a clue what does it stand for and what we are facing.
 Therefore, let’s separate these three words and see what do they mean:

-The term “Pool” usually isn’t used alone but in a pair with “memory” resulting in a “Memory Pool.”
-This, however, defines a memory management of your system which is used to allocate the memory or as a set of your PC’s memory.
+POOLThe term “Pool” usually isn’t used alone but in a pair with “memory” resulting in a “Memory Pool.”
+This, however, defines memory management of your system which is used to allocate the memory or as a set of your PC’s memory.
 Memory pools are divided into two different sectors or parts – “Paged pool” and “Non-paged pool.”
 Both of these are located within the region of the address space which is used for the system.

 Now that we know what BAD_POOL_HEADER error stands for – an issue that is causing a malfunctioning of the Memory Manager.